‘Piper’s Medley’ is a multifigured composition about connectivity and disconnection.

 My professor Tom Lapierre used to say “Everything happens at once”, and as I’ve matured I understand exactly what he meant.
 With things such as disaster, pleasures, aging, obliviousness, service, folly, diversion, division, disparity, and consumerism all a part of the human condition, somehow the madness of man-made systems continues to function.
 It is said that to maintain our sanity and hope, we have to tolerate cognitive dissonance, to fiddle as we burn Rome ourselves, or somehow make adaptations as we understand more.
 Maybe things are not bleak, maybe everything is a gift.
 Perception is everything.
 My wish is that as humans “We got this”.

-‘Piper’s Medley’ evolved from sketches and thoughts about different perceptions of reality, mixing anxiety and humour (not unlike my twitter feed), and juxtaposes elements that aren’t often painted let alone portrayed together.
-This includes a servant, a sleepwalker, an aging man, a nurse, a great ‘machination’ trampling the naked masses, natural disaster displayed on the horizon, a jogger, a loving orgy, a person protectively walling himself in, a buxom young ‘Kardashian-esque’ shopping lady, a ‘bin diver with bottles, and a bleary-eyed ear-plugged bagpiper playing a weary song.
+‘Piper’s Medley’ is a large compositional painting.
+It evolved from sketches and thoughts about different perceptions of reality, mixing anxiety and humour, and juxtaposes elements that aren’t often painted let alone portrayed together.
+This includes a servant, a sleepwalker, an aging man, a nurse, a great ‘machination’ trampling the naked masses, a natural disaster displayed on the horizon, a jogger, a loving orgy, a person protectively walling himself in, a buxom young ‘Kardashian-esque’ shopping lady, a contented ‘bin diver with bottles, and a bleary-eyed ear-plugged bagpiper playing a weary song.
 Each character or grouping of characters is in their own headspace or ‘bubble’ as it is now so often referred to.
 I had fun with proportions and distortions for psychological effect, composing the image to lead the viewer’s eye around the canvas, and took pleasure in getting the colour and lighting just right.

 I wanted this painting to be a personal letter of hope and my contribution to meaningful content ready for discussion.
 Some of my favourite works are large multi-figured paintings by artists like Max Beckmann, Peter Breughel, Stanley Spencer, and George Tooker, all great figurative artists.
 I was also inspired by the idyllic painting called ‘The Golden Age’, painted in 1862 by Ingres.
 I originally thought of giving my painting the title, ‘After the Golden Age’.